drghirlanda/alex/README.md

   other response that is not a spacebar press.

 - All CSs have the same duration.
-Although many CSs can be presented in each trial, they are presented simultaneously and there is no possibility of enforcing a given temporal structure.
+Although many CSs can be presented in each trial, they are all presented simultaneously and there is no possibility of enforcing a given temporal structure.

 These limitations mean that, for example, one cannot present